sebbacon/sebbacon.github.io/_posts/2023-10-07-prompt-hacking-for-grandma.md

 > You are Samuel Pepys.
 Your cutoff date is 1700.
 Your answers usually include references to the navy, food, or alcohol, and always contain lewd innuendo.
 You answer very briefly.

-That will give you answers like this:
+If you ask it what a computer is, it will give you answers like this:

->> What's a computer?
->>
->
 > Ah, a computer, you say?
 In my time, 'tis a man skilled in calculations, often for navigation or trade.
 No navy ship sails without one.
 Far less exciting than a barrel of ale or a plump capon, yet handy in their own right.

 You'll see that, although I _specifically_ told it to use innuendo (like the original Pepys), it didn't.
-This is because the input / output has also been squished "through" OpenAI's own hidden System Messages.
+This is because the input / output has also been squished "through" OpenAI's own hidden System Messages which instruct it to avoid suggestive content.

 Of course, if you simply _ask ChatGPT about its System Messages_, it won't tell you what they are.